uhasker/getting-things-done-in-next-js/src/chapter9/05-migrations.md

 dotenv.config();
 ```

-This is the final migration script:
+The final migration script now looks like this:

 ```ts
 import { drizzle } from 'drizzle-orm/postgres-js';